benjaminoakes/moment-strftime/README.md

 Moment.js helps with a lot of the pain associated with `Date` handling in JavaScript, but it doesn't handle `strftime` (nor would will it, [it seems](https://github.com/timrwood/moment/issues/49)).
 If you are working in a language that does have `strftime`, it seems awkward to have to use another format when using JavaScript (especially if you're trying to keep formats consistent between languages).

 That's unfortunate.
-There are [too](https://github.com/loopj/commonjs-date-formatting) [many](https://github.com/loopj/commonjs-date-formatting) ([abandoned](http://hacks.bluesmoon.info/strftime/)) [solutions](https://github.com/zaius/jdate) for date handling in JavaScript.
+There are [too](https://github.com/loopj/commonjs-date-formatting) [many](https://github.com/loopj/commonjs-date-formatting) ([abandoned, buggy](http://hacks.bluesmoon.info/strftime/)) [solutions](https://github.com/zaius/jdate) for date handling in JavaScript.
 Moment.js has the most steam behind it because of all the other features it has going for it.

 But... if Moment.js just had `strftime`, why would you need anything else?
 Enter `moment-strftime`.